maxmilton/maxmilton.com/content/blog/2016-04-25-what-are-quick-tips.md

   - quick tips
 ---

 Quick tips are an ongoing series of short posts where I'll teach you something I've found useful.
 From time to time, I'll post insights I find thought provoking too.
-Here's a simple example<!--more-->:
+Here's a simple example:

 ## Number of characters in a string